Getting started¶

 A GUI that looks like the image below should appear.
 You can hover any of buttons in the GUI to see a brief description of the command.

-You can get the command usage info by click the “Help” box on any of the pop-up windows.
+You can get the command usage info by clicking the “Help” box on any of the pop-up windows.

 You can see all the hippmapper commands by typing either of the following lines: